JennDahm/StardewValleyEcon/StardewEcon/README.md

 The file format is fairly hardy - the mod will ignore empty lines and lines filled with only whitespace (i.e. spaces), and any event without an item blank won't affect the price of any item.
 A loose % not followed by a number or % is interpreted as a literal % character.
+Extra whitespace on either end of the line will be trimmed before display.

+You can also insert comments into the files.
+Any line starting with # will be ignored.

 Keep in mind that headlines can only be so long before they're cut off in the news window.